|Nutritional Guidelines (per serving)|

 Sweet, delicious, and filled with citrus, The Grand Manhattan is a spectacular new twist on the traditional whiskey Manhattan and it is sure to brighten up your day or night.

-In the Grand Manhattan, orange is the featured flavor and it uses both Grand Marnier and orange juice against a robust, 100-proof bourbon.
+This recipe is from The Gallery Bar at the Millenium Biltmore.
+In the Grand Manhattan, orange is the featured flavor, using both an orange liqueur and orange juice.
+Grand Marnier is the original liqueur of choice and puts the "Grand" in this Manhattan, though other brandy-based orange liqueurs are good substitutes.
+The drink is best with a robust, 100-proof bourbon.
 In true Manhattan fashion, sweet vermouth is included as well and the orange garnish is fun to make, so be sure to use it.

 This Manhattan is a fantastic option for any occasion and you may want to consider it for brunch as well.